ekoorb23/ekoorb23.github.io/Maternity/index.md

 ## Course content

 Please view these modules on a laptop, desktop or tablet device.
 The resolution of the screen recorded modules is fixed and not well suited to smaller mobile device screens.

-All modules are interactive, requiring eLearners to click or type on screen, to complete the module.

 Completion of each module is reported to the LMS once the "summary" slide of each module is reached.